Exporting to mature markets: USP and Swissness count

 In addition to sustainability, digitalization is quite clearly the major megatrend right now.
 For example, clients in the UK are constantly looking for digital solutions—whether in the B2B or B2C segment.
 Swiss exporters also have to think digitally with their marketing.
 E-commerce is an important sales channel in the US and Canada, and home shopping via TV is popular in South Korea.

 Focus on client needs for exporting

-Rethink your business model for exporting
+Rethink your business model for exports

 Quality is an important factor when exporting from Switzerland

 The quality of the exported products and services is of central importance in mature markets.
-"Swissness" enjoys a good reputation in this regard.
-In other countries, having the "Made in Switzerland" label on your product is an important selling point.
-"It stands for quality, exclusivity, tradition, and the latest technology," says economist Sascha Jucker.
-So, if Swiss SMEs continue to consistently focus on Swiss quality standards―from the product to delivery and service―they have a good chance of continuing to successfully export to mature markets.
+"Swissness" boasts a good reputation in this regard.
+In foreign countries, having the "Made in Switzerland" label on your product is an important selling point.
+It stands for quality, exclusivity, tradition, and the latest technology.
+In sum, if Swiss SMEs continue to consistently focus on Swiss quality standards―from the product to delivery and service―they have a good chance of continuing to successfully export to mature markets.